Search This Blog

 Wednesday, August 6, 2014

-The seminal UK series has many great modules, but without a doubt the best is UK4 When a Star Falls by Graeme Morris.
-As I alluded to here concerning the derro, UK4 is a match made in heaven.
-Derro and this module= awesome.
+The seminal UK series has many great modules, but without a doubt the best is UK4 When a Star Falls Falls by Graeme Morris.
+As I alluded to in my derro post, this module is a match made in heaven.
+Derro + UK4 = awesome.

 A flood of memories from the memory web...

-Everything about this module is perfect or near perfect.
-The stat blocks read easily, the text blocks for the PCs are crisp and concise and the art fits from stem to stern.
-And one of the best aspects of the module it has derro in it!
-When I first got it I had no idea, but considering that they are my favorite monster and this is my favorite module?
-Bonus!
-As I noted here, yeah, I'm a big fan of derro.
+Everything about this module is perfect or near-perfect.
+The stat blocks read cleanly, the text for the PCs is crisp and concise, and the art fits from stem to stern.
+And one of the best aspects?
+It has derro in it!
+When I first got the module I had no idea, but considering they’re my favorite monster and this is my favorite module?
+Total bonus.
+As I noted here, yeah — I’m a big fan of derro.

 DERRO!

-Therno Pass is the next locale after vacating the derro lair.
-There are some pre-set encounters that can be developed further or the DM can use the excellent and flavorful random chart, a strength almost all of the UK series.
+Therno Pass is the next major locale after leaving the derro lair.
+There are some preset encounters that can be expanded, or the DM can use the excellent and flavorful random encounter chart — a real strength across almost the entire UK series.

-One of the coolest segments of the adventure is next with the Tower of Heavens and the sages that dwell within.
-Situated in a river it is accessible via ferry and has a ton of great maps.
-The tower is guarded by gnomes?
-(Ugh) Reaching the tower is no small order and the ferryman Hadley will try to get the players to engage in Shalfey's password.
-If they are smart and paying attention he is a good source of information as to the current state of the tower, such as he knows it.
+One of the coolest segments of the adventure is the Tower of Heavens and the sages who dwell within.
+Situated in a river and accessible only by ferry, it features a ton of excellent maps.
+The tower is “guarded” by gnomes?
+(Ugh.)
+Reaching it is no small feat, and the ferryman Hadley will try to get the players to give Shalfey’s password.
+If the PCs are smart and paying attention, he’s a solid source of information about the current state of the tower.

 The elder sage, Shalfey

-The ancient deep gnomes are known as Kagu-svirfnebi.
+The ancient deep gnomes are known as the Kagu-svirfnebi.
 They are a small band that splintered from their main clan some time ago and have been waiting for the arrival of the PCs.
-They were alerted via scroll that said the contents of the dome (actually a prismatic sphere) would be exchanged for a black rock that they would cut into one of the greatest gems ever known.
-It would take them a lifetime to cut it but lust and greed overcame them and they cut off all contact to their kin and waited.
-Now the PCs come with the stone and their long wait is nearly over.
-Their long waiting has turned them slightly evil and with a penchant for avarice.
+They were alerted via scroll that the contents of the dome (actually a prismatic sphere) would be exchanged for a black rock that they would cut into one of the greatest gems ever known.
+It would take them a lifetime to cut it, but lust and greed overcame them.
+They cut off all contact with their kin and waited.

-Once the dragons are cleared its off to Shalfey and their rewards for hauling back the books and the adventurer concludes.
-But a crafty DM can apply many of the hooks left in the module: what are the derro doing in teh area?
-What happens when the gnomes carve the gem?
-Perhaps the derro want it for one of their crazy machines as in one of Richard Shaver's stories.
-What about Sion the Shade?
-If he wasn't slain he can appear and reappear to annoy and harass the PCs later on.
-There is also the potential for using Derwyth and Shalfey as reoccurring NPCs.
-Shalfey is old and is likely to have many contacts in the kingdom/land where the tower is situated.
-The place is a repository of lore and prophecy, adventure hooks via the tower can be easily planted.
-Suffice of to say there is plenty of ways to utilize the material given later on.
+Once the dragons are dealt with, it’s back to Shalfey for their rewards and the conclusion of the adventure.
+A crafty DM, however, can use many of the hooks left dangling: What are the derro doing in the area?
+What happens when the gnomes finally carve the gem, perhaps the derro want it for one of their crazy machines, in the style of Richard Shaver’s stories?
+What about Sion the shade?
+If he wasn’t slain earlier, he can reappear to harass the PCs later.
+There’s also strong potential for using Derwyth and Shalfey as recurring NPCs.
+Shalfey is old and well-connected in the region, and the Tower of Heavens is a perfect repository of lore and prophecy for planting future adventure seeds.

-• The second quibble is I've never liked the names of the sages other then Shalfey.
-This is probably more personal preference then anything else.
+The second is that I’ve never liked most of the sages’ names except for Shalfey.
+That’s pure personal preference.
 Maschin-I-Bozorg?
-Huh, what the hell is that???
+Huh… what the hell is that?

-• Throughout, the random encounters really fit the feel of the module.
-It very much feels as if one were in an enchanted land with the right balance of animals and monsters.
-As I noted up post the vast majority of the UK series reflects this.
+Throughout the module, the random encounters really fit the feel of the adventure.
+It very much feels like you’re traveling through an enchanted land, with the right balance of animals and monsters.
+As I noted earlier, this is a strength shared by the vast majority of the UK series.

-• A good tie in adventure for this module is Cloudkill in Dungeon #79.
-It can be used after this module for another link to derro activity in the surrounding lands.
-Perhaps they are from the same city as the derro in the module, perhaps from a rival savant?
+A good tie-in adventure is “Cloudkill” from Dungeon #79.
+It can link nicely afterward with more derro activity in the surrounding lands, perhaps from the same city, or a rival savant?

-• The use of red dragons at the end as the PCs are hauling...books.
-The breath weapons of the red dragons could pose a serious risk to the adventurers cargo... something to consider if they don't.
+One last note: the red dragons appear at the end while the PCs are hauling… books.
+Their breath weapons could pose a serious risk to the cargo.
+Something to consider.

 Any way you slice it, this module is hands down great.
-No matter which scale one uses it gets 5 out of 5 stars or 10 out of 10, yep its that good.
+No matter which scale you use, it gets 5 out of 5 stars or 10 out of 10.
+Yep, it’s that good

-(Ironically, as I write this about my favorite AD&D module ever, one of my most treasured...
+Ironically, as I write this about my favorite AD&D module ever, one of my most treasured...
 I cant find my copy at all.
-So it looks like its off to VultureBay to find another.
-If it holds true to form prices will spike just as I go to buy one).
+So it looks like its off to find another.
+If it holds true to form prices will spike just as I go to buy one.
+And really, really true to form?
+I found my original one stuffed inside another module after my replacement arrived...

 Sunday, August 3, 2014